Olu of Warri warns oil firms as Itsekiri communities demand justice

-The Olu of Warri, Ogiame Atuwatse III, has issued a strong warning to Chevron and other oil companies operating in Itsekiriland, saying peace without justice is no longer sustainable after more than six decades of oil production that has left host communities poor and neglected.
+The Olu of Warri, Ogiame Atuwatse III, has issued a strong warning to Chevron and other oil companies operating in Itsekiriland, stating that peace without justice is no longer sustainable, given the more than six decades of oil production that have left host communities impoverished and neglected.

-The monarch spoke after touring several riverine Itsekiri communities in Warri North Local Government Area of Delta State, amid renewed protests against Chevron’s operations.
+The monarch spoke after touring several riverine Itsekiri communities in Warri North Local Council Area of Delta State, amid renewed protests against Chevron’s operations.

-His remarks directly addressed oil companies, government authorities, and internal actors within Itsekiriland, whom he accused of betraying the people’s collective interest.
+His remarks directly addressed oil companies, government authorities, and internal actors within Itsekiriland, whom he accused of betraying the collective interest of the people.

 According to the Olu, the Itsekiri people have endured years of patience while oil extracted from their land generated vast wealth for Nigeria and multinational companies.
 He said figures and production records no longer mattered to the communities because they did not reflect the reality on the ground.